 Why is it reported? #

 The @phpstan-sealed PHPDoc tag references a trait that has been marked as @deprecated.
-Deprecated symbols are scheduled for removal or replacement.
-Using a deprecated trait in a @phpstan-sealed declaration ties the sealed constraint to an API that will eventually be removed.
+Deprecated traits are planned for removal in a future version, and sealed constraints should not depend on them.

 How to fix it #